 The Executive Compensation Committee is composed of three directors, whom the Board of Directors has affirmatively determined are independent directors as defined by the NYSE listing requirements.
 The Executive Compensation Committee operates pursuant to a Board-approved charter which states its duties and responsibilities.
 The Executive Compensation Committee has the power to, among other things, administer and make awards under the Company's equity compensation plans.
-In addition, the Executive Compensation Committee reviews the recommendations of the Company's Chief Executive Officer as to appropriate compensation of the Company's executive officers (other than the Chief Executive Officer) and determines the compensation of such executive officers and the Company's Chief Executive Officer for the ensuing year.
-The Executive Compensation Committee held three meetings in 2009.
+The Executive Compensation Committee reviews the recommendations of the Company's Chief Executive Officer as to appropriate compensation of the Company's executive officers (other than the Chief Executive Officer) and determines the compensation of such executive officers.
+The Committee reviews and recommends to the Board of Directors the compensation for the Company's Chief Executive Officer, which is subject to final approval by the Board of Directors.
+The Executive Compensation Committee held six meetings in 2010.